 A Slack task is a message from the Designer Cloud Powered by Trifacta platform to a specified Slack workspace channel.

-- A Slack task is defined as one of the tasks in a plan.
+- A Slack task is one of the task types available in a plan.
 For more information, see Plan View Page.

-- You can only post messages to Slack channels.
+You can only post messages to Slack channels.
 Other interaction methods are not supported.

 Authentication must be made through OAuth.